+- iscsi

-- 3 CLEAR ACA clears the Auto Contingent Allegiance condition. - 4 CLEAR TASK SET aborts all Tasks for the Logical Unit. - 5 LOGICAL UNIT RESET - 6 TARGET WARM RESET - 7 TARGET COLD RESET - 8 TASK REASSIGN reassigns connection allegiance for the task identified by the Initiator Task Tag field to this connection, thus resuming the iSCSI exchanges for the task.
+- 3 CLEAR ACA clears the Auto Contingent Allegiance condition.

+- 4 CLEAR TASK SET aborts all Tasks in the appropriate task set as defined by the TST field in the Control mode page (see [SPC3]).

+- 5 LOGICAL UNIT RESET

+- 6 TARGET WARM RESET

+- 7 TARGET COLD RESET

+- 8 TASK REASSIGN reassigns connection allegiance for the task identified by the Initiator Task Tag field to this connection, thus resuming the iSCSI exchanges for the task.

-For all these functions, the Task Management Function Response MUST be returned as detailed in Section 9.6 Task Management Function Response.
-All these functions apply to the referenced tasks regardless of whether they are proper SCSI tasks or tagged iSCSI opera-Task management requests must act on all the commands having a CmdSN lower than the task management CmdSN.
+For all these functions, the Task Management function response MUST be returned as detailed in Section 9.6 Task Management Function Response.
+All these functions apply to the referenced tasks regardless of whether they are proper SCSI tasks or tagged iSCSI opera-Task management requests must act on all the commands having tions. a CmdSN lower than the task management CmdSN.
 If the task management request is marked for immediate delivery it must be considered immediately for execution but the operations involved (all or part of them) may be postponed to allow the target to receive all relevant tasks.
-According to [SAM2] for all the tasks covered by the task management response (i.e., with CmdSN not higher than the task management command CmdSN), additional responses MUST NOT be delivered to the SCSI layer after the task management response.
-The iSCSI initiator MAY deliver to the SCSI layer all responses received before the task management response (i.e., it is a matter of implementation if the SCSI responses - received before the task management response but after the task management request was issued - are delivered to the SCSI layer by the iSCSI layer in the initiator).
-The iSCSI target MUST ensure that no responses for the tasks covered by a task management function are delivered to the iSCSI initiator after the task management response.
+According to [SAM2] for all the tasks covered by the Task Management response (i.e., with CmdSN not higher than the task management command CmdSN), additional responses MUST NOT be delivered to the SCSI layer after the Task Management response.
+The iSCSI initiator MAY deliver to the SCSI layer all responses received before the Task Management response (i.e., it is a matter of implementation if the SCSI responses - received before the Task Management response but after the task management request was issued - are delivered to the SCSI layer by the iSCSI layer in the initiator).
+The iSCSI target MUST ensure that no responses for the tasks covered by a task management function are delivered to the iSCSI initiator after the Task Management response.

 For ABORT TASK SET and CLEAR TASK SET, the issuing initiator MUST continue to respond to all valid target transfer tags (received via R2T, Text Response, NOP-In, or SCSI Data-in PDUs) related to the affected task set, even after issuing the task management request.
-The issuing initiator SHOULD however terminate (i.e. by setting the F-bit to 1) these response sequences as quickly as possible, and it is recommended to terminate all responses with no data.
+The issuing initiator SHOULD however terminate (i.e. by setting the

+F-bit to 1) these response sequences as quickly as possible.
 The target on its part MUST wait for responses on all affected target transfer tags before acting on either of these two task management requests.
-In case all or part of the response sequence is not received (due to digest errors) for a valid TTT, the target MAY treat it as a case of within-command error recovery class (section 6.12.1) if it is supporting ErrorRecoveryLevel >= 1, or alternatively may drop the connection to complete the requested task set function.
+In case all or part of the response sequence is not received (due to digest errors) for a valid TTT, the target MAY treat it as a case of within-command error recovery class (section 5.14.1) if it is supporting ErrorRecoveryLevel >= 1, or alternatively may drop the connection to complete the requested task set function.

 If the connection is still active (it is not undergoing an implicit or explicit logout), ABORT TASK MUST be issued on the same connection to which the task to be aborted is allegiant at the time the Task Management Request is issued.
 If the connection is implicitly or explicitly logged out (i.e., no other request will be issued on the failing connection and no other response will be received on the failing connection), then an ABORT TASK function request may be issued on another connection.
-This Task Management request will then establish a new allegiance for the command to be aborted as well as abort it (i.e., the task to be aborted will not have to be retried or reassigned, and its status, if issued but not acknowledged, will be reissued followed by the task management response).
+This Task Management request will then establish a new allegiance for the command to be aborted as well as abort it (i.e., the task to be aborted will not have to be retried or reassigned, and its status, if issued but not acknowledged, will be reissued followed by the Task Management response).